Perlence/porcupy/docs/library.rst

    A list of 10 :class:`Bot` instances.

-.. class:: Bot

-   :param bool ai: should bot function on its own.
-   :param Yozhik target: attack target of the bot.
-   :param int level: a level of the bot, see :ref:`list of bot level constants <bot-levels>` for possible values.
-   :param Point point: a :class:`Point` where bot is now (*read-only*).
-   :param Point goto: make bot go to given :class:`Point`.
-   :param bool can_see_target: (*read-only*)

 .. data:: buttons

    A list of 50 :class:`Button` instances.

-.. class:: Button

-   :param bool is_pressed: (*read-only*).

-   .. method:: press()

 .. data:: doors

    A list of 50 :class:`Door` instances.

-.. class:: Door

-   :param int state: see :ref:`list of door state constants <door-states>` for possible values (*read-only*).

-   .. method:: open()
-   .. method:: close()

 .. data:: points

    A list of 100 :class:`Point` instances.

-.. class:: Point

-   Points are set in the map editor, and they are primarily used to tell a bot where to go.
-   They can also be used to easily mark a location on map to serve like a trigger, or to display a message with :func:`print_at`.

-   :param int pos_x: *x* coordinate of the point.
-   :param int pos_y: *y* coordinate of the point.

 .. data:: system

    A single :class:`System` instance.

-.. class:: System

-   :param int bots: number of bots.
-   :param int color: color of :meth:`print_at` messages.
-   :param int frag_limit: see :ref:`list of frag limit constants <frag-limits>` for possible values.
-   :param int game_mode: current game mode, see :ref:`list of games modes <game-modes>` for possible values
-      (*read-only*).

 .. data:: timers